Get started with Jira Service Management for admins

 Because we’ve already copied your existing Opsgenie incidents and PIRs (Post-incident reviews) to Jira Service Management, it’s recommended that you create and manage your new incidents and PIRs directly in Jira Service Management from now on, as it’s easier and more efficient.

 The new incidents and PIRs in Opsgenie won’t be synced automatically to Jira Service Management.
-If you create new incidents and PIRs in Opsgenie, you’ll be able to copy them once more before moving to Jira Service Management permanenetly.
+If you create new incidents and PIRs in Opsgenie, you’ll be able to copy them once more before moving to Jira Service Management permanently.

 Opsgenie APIs will continue to work even while you move to Jira Service Management.
 However, once you complete your move, we recommend that you start using the Jira Service Management Ops REST API.

 The Team API in Opsgenie will no longer work.
+Start using Team API for Jira Service Management.

 As we move your heartbeats from Opsgenie to Jira Service Management, the heartbeat email address, which we use to send pings to your systems, is also being switched from Opsgenie (opsgenie.net) to the new Atlassian servers (atlassian.net).
 Although this change won’t affect your existing heartbeats, if there are scripts you’re using with heartbeat names with the opsgenie.net servers, we recommend updating the name of the heartbeats with the new atlassian.net address in your scripts.